Poor Old Horse

 Kate Rusby sang Poor Old Horse in 2008 on her CD Sweet Bells.

 Pete Coe sang Poor Old Horse in 2010 on his CD Backbone.
-He commented in his liner notes:
+He noted:

 In South Yorkshire, North Derbyshire and Nottinghamshire there's a Christmas play “The Old Horse”.
 It's a brief, riotous visiting ceremony, the horse often being made from the skull of a real horse painted red and black, killed and brought back to life.
 The song also circulated independently from the ritual, and this version is based on the one collected by Cecil Sharp in 1904 at Langport, Somerset, from C. Shire who appropriately, was a blacksmith.
 I've added a few bars of the old music hall tune Down the Road, “… woe mare, woe mare, you've earned your little bit of corn.”